 Regularly review external access and link sharing

 It's vital to have a complete understanding of how sharing is being used in your organization’s Teams by conducting regular access reviews.

 Option 1: Verify guest access in Teams.
-Depending on your SharePoint configuration, Teams guest users most likely have access to their teams shared documents.
-IT admin should always review guest users to determine what is being shared and with whom.
+Depending on your file sharing configuration, Teams guest users will most likely have access to their Teams shared documents in just a few clicks.
+IT admin should always review new teams, guest users and their task title, conversation history etc., to determine what Team data is being shared, where and when.

 Option 2.
 Review external sharing automatically.
-There is no simple way to review external access for each team using Microsoft's out-of-the-box solutions.
+There is no simple way to review external accesses for every team using Microsoft's out-of-the-box solutions.
 A third party solution like Collaborate allows you full visibility into who has shared what, and with whom.

 Identify and fix potential issues

 With a Microsoft Teams migration from one tenant to another, it's important to ensure that all Teams data reaches its destination with all permissions and accesses fully intact.
 Some factors that could potentially cause issues during migration include:

 Unique permissions (who has access to all files)

 SharePoint is a highly customizable cloud-based content collaboration and management platform that can help your team work remotely, work together, and work smarter.
 Used by over 200,000 companies globally, SharePoint is a content management platform that encourages collaboration among teams, regardless of where they are in the world.